 200 decorative and visual artists jury selected from around the country will have their distinctive one-of-a-kind works on display and for sale.
 Festival attendees can stroll through displays of cutting-edge decorative arts and admire, commission, and purchase the art of sculptors, muralists, jewelers, painters, wood workers, and other fine artists; some of whom will be creating pieces on the spot.
+2017 exhibiting visual artists listings coming soon.

-Selections from our outstanding 2016 Visual Artists!
+Selections from last year's outstanding 2016 Visual Artists!

 M. Damrauer, Fiber C. Wright, Painting A. Davis, Photography K. Stringer, Glass M. Naftzger, Jewelry